Top 20 Machine Learning Frameworks You Must Know

 There are certain frameworks that work for ML only.
 Here is a list of some known frameworks:

-Before using this library, we must be thorough with the basic python libraries like Numpy, Scipy, Pandas, and Matplotlib, etc. We can install this library in our system using either ‘pip’ or ‘conda’.
+Before using this library, we must be thorough with the basic python libraries like Numpy, Scipy, Pandas, Matplotlib, etc.

 Scikit-Learn provides a model selection option for different types of algorithms.
 It has pre-made models for classification, clustering, etc.